microsoft/axe-pipelines-samples/typescript-playwright-sample/README.md

   If you update the links such that they point to a different build, make sure to mark that build as Retained so the links don't expire in a month.
 -->

-These two azure pipelines demonstrate what it looks like to incorporate passing or failing accessibility tests into your CI.
+These two Azure Pipelines demonstrate what it looks like to incorporate passing or failing accessibility tests into your CI.

 ### Passing examples